Chart Color Schemes

 Kippa-Ring faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 13.4%, significantly lower than Greater Brisbane's average of 30.5%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 10.0%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.6%).
-Trade and technical skills are prominent, with 42.0% of residents aged 15+ holding vocational credentials - advanced diplomas (10.8%) and certificates (31.2%).
+Vocational credentials are prevalent, with 42.0% of residents aged 15+ holding them, including advanced diplomas (10.8%) and certificates (31.2%).
+Educational participation is high, with 27.7% currently enrolled in formal education: 10.3% in primary, 8.8% in secondary, and 3.0% in tertiary education.

-Educational participation is high, with 27.7% of residents currently enrolled in formal education.
+Educational participation is notably high, with 27.7% of residents currently enrolled in formal education.
 This includes 10.3% in primary education, 8.8% in secondary education, and 3.0% pursuing tertiary education.

 Frequently Asked Questions - Education